awilli1186/wee-website/content/script/data/request.md

 ---code|label:Get & Render---

 Retrieve JSON and immediately [render](/script/view/#render) it into a template.
 No need to set the json parameter to true, it's assumed.
-A third callback parameter is injected with the raw JSON response.
+The rendered template is returned as the first callback argument and the third argument represents the raw JSON response.
 The [view](/script/view) script is required.

 ```javascript
 {